umbraco/UmbracoDocs/12/umbraco-vendr/core/key-concepts/settings-objects.md

 ---
-description: Strongly typed Settings objects in Vendr.
+description: Strongly typed Settings objects in Umbraco Commerce.
 ---

 # Settings Objects

-There are places in Vendr where you can use Settings Objects to pass configuration to a Provider, such as Discount Rule Providers, Reward Providers, and Payment Providers.
+There are places in Umbraco Commerce where you can use Settings Objects to pass configuration to a Provider, such as Discount Rule Providers, Reward Providers, and Payment Providers.

 The settings objects have a number of responsibilities.